 Phase 1.1: Existing Conditions (EC)

 The Kastrop Group will visit the site to take specific required measurements, review information provided by the Client, verify site conditions, take photographs, etc. These are necessary to create a baseline to begin the project design.
 The jurisdiction (City or County, Fire Dept., Health Dept., etc.) may be called for code information.
+The jurisdiction may also require a Topographic and Boundary Survey (see Design Resources on this page, article shared by permission).
 Sometimes library research is required, especially for historical preservation projects.
 For most projects, we will enter dimensions of the existing building and site information into our Computer Aided Design and Drafting (CADD) system.